Tropical Storm Paine 2022

-Satellite images and tracking maps of Tropical Storm Paine 2022, September 30 - October 5.
+Satellite images, weather maps and tracks of Tropical Storm Paine 2022, September 30 - October 5.
 Max wind speed 45mph.

 Paine has been devoid of organized deep convection for about 18 hours, and it now consists of a swirl of low- to mid-level clouds.
 Therefore, the system no longer meets the definition of a tropical cyclone, and the system has become post-tropical.
 The initial intensity has been reduced to 30 mph (25 knots), which is based on recent ASCAT data.
 Strong shear and less favorable thermodynamic conditions are expected to cause additional weakening over the next day or so.
 The global model guidance indicates that the remnant low will degenerate into a trough of low pressure within 48 hours.